garyttt/unattended_jenkins_image_build/README.md

 5. The jenkins docker image also includes typical tools including curl, git, jq, maven, tree, wget, zip, python3, pip3, ansible 2.9.10, jinja2, dnspython

 # How to build the image
-6. git clone https://github.com/garyttt/unattended_jenkins_image_build.git using an account with uidNumber=1000 (jenkins)
+6. "git clone https://github.com/garyttt/unattended_jenkins_image_build.git jenkins" using an account with uidNumber=1000 (jenkins)
-7. cd unattended_jenkins_image_build
+7. cd jenkins/
 8. edit all .sh scripts, replace 'REPO=garyttt8' (my Docker Hub account) with your Docker Hub account 'REPO=yourdockerhubaccount'
 9. edit 01_set_baseURL.groovy, replace hostname in 'localtion.url' with your actual docker hostname
 10. ./jenkins_image_build.sh 1.0.0  # where 1.0.0 is the docker image tag you so desired